thanh-industry/lwip_socket_example/README.md

 ## Introduction

-This repository contains an example project that demonstrates how to use the LWIP (Lightweight IP) library and FREERTOS on an STM32 microcontroller to send and receive data using socket API.
+This repository contains an example project that demonstrates how to use the LWIP (Lightweight IP) library and FREERTOS on an STM32 microcontroller, specifically STM32F429ZIT6 Nucleo board, to send and receive data using socket API.
 The example showcases the setup and usage of LWIP to establish network communication over Ethernet and demonstrates client functionality.

 ## Getting Started